Skip to main content

 screen-shot-2016-10-17-at-4-52-57-pmĦIVE – Health and Humanities: An Interdisciplinary Venue for Exploration

-We are a group of researchers dedicated to linking the humanities and health sciences through student-centered research projects, innovative curricula, and public engagement.
-Our mission is to help prepare the next generation to think across disciplines, consult their values and passions, and tackle real-world problems to create meaningful social change.
+HIVE is a group of researchers dedicated to linking the humanities and health sciences through student-centered research projects, innovative curricula, and public engagement.
+Its mission is to help prepare the next generation to think across disciplines, consult their values and passions, and tackle real-world problems to create meaningful social change.